BradleyCodeU/bradleycodeu.github.io/_wd/css/fooddrive.md

 VOLUNTEER

---- Add a photo of "a spokesperson" here---
+--- Insert a photo of "a spokesperson" here ---

 "Everyday hundreds of people in our community wake up hungry. you can make a difference by helping those in need.
 Knowing that I am changing people's lives is just one of the many reasons why I volunteer my time with the Community Food Drive.
 Join us today."

 Volunteer and Join Now!

---- Add an HTML Form here so that people can enter their email address and sign up to volunteer for the food drive ---
+--- Add an HTML Form here so that people can enter their email address  to volunteer for the food drive.
+You will also have a SUBMIT button that does NOTHING when pressed. ---